-The Austrian Taxonomic Access Facility (AT-TAF) is represented by the Natural History Museum Vienna (NHMW).
+The Austrian Taxonomic Access Facility (AT-TAF) comprises of the Natural History Museum Vienna (NHMW).

 It is among the largest of its kind and one of the most important museums in Europe.
 The field of research covers a wide range of topics from the origins of our solar system and the evolution of animals and plants to human evolution, as well as prehistoric traditions and customs.

-Part of the research staff are also lecturers at the University of Vienna.
-This stimulates research collaborations that SYNTHESYS Users can benefit from.
+A part of the research staff also lectures at the University of Vienna.
+This stimulates research collaborations that SYNTHESYS+ Users can benefit from.

 TAF Admin: Dr Karin Wiltschke, email@example.com